You can find all CTL events in the CTL Calendar

 To learn how to transfer materials please click here.

-Courses within Canvas can be searched by the name of the course, department, and or faculty associated with the course.
-Additionally each course has an individual ID number which can be found here at the top of the url on the course homepage.
+Additionally, courses within Canvas can be searched by the name of the course, department, and or faculty associated with the course.
+Each course also has an individual ID number which can be found at the end of the url on the course homepage.

 They can login with their OneKey credentials.